Day 1: Arrival in Kathmandu 1338m

 - Tea & coffee

-- Proceed for departure and our private car/van pick you up from Resort and drive to Kathmandu, on the way in Pharping, lunch break in Stephan's house and later in the evening transfer to Hotel Marshyangdi in Kathmandu.
+- Proceed for departure and our private vehicle pick you up from Resort and drive to Kathmandu which takes about 5 hours and transfer to hotel.
+Overnight at a 4-star hotel Kathmandu Guest House in Kathmandu.

 Day 14: Final Departure from Kathmandu